Cyanobacteria (Harmful Algae) Bloom FAQs

 A: There are two major groups.
 One can look foamy, scummy or thick like paint and blue-green, brownish red, pea green or white in color.
 The other looks like a dark green or black slimy mat that can have a smelly, offensive odor.
 Sometimes cells can be suspended in the water making it look bright green, or they can be lower in the water column so that a layer of scum is not visible.

-A: No, only a small number of lakes in Oregon are monitored for cyanobacteria and any potential toxins produced.
-This is because many of the agencies responsible for our lakes do not have enough money or personal resources to monitor the overwhelming number of lakes Oregon has.
-Since cyanobacteria is naturally occurring in the water, blooms can develop on any waterbody if lake conditions and nutrient levels are ideal.
+A: No, only a small number of water bodies in Oregon are monitored for cyanobacteria and any potential toxins produced.
+This is because many of the agencies responsible for our water bodies do not have enough money or personal resources to monitor or sample the overwhelming number of water bodies Oregon has.
+Since cyanobacteria is naturally occurring in fresh and marine waters worldwide, blooms can develop on any water body if environmental conditions and nutrient levels are ideal.
 People should learn to recognize blooms, and when in doubt stay out of the water.

 Q: Why do blooms sometimes appear overnight?